shebistar/infra-challenge/README.md

 ## Building the application (With Docker for local testing)

-    docker build -t greeter:v1 .

-## Running the application (With Docker for local testing)

-    docker run -p 8080:8080 greeter:v1
+    ./build.sh

+    Type app version to build: v1.1 #(Type version here)

+    Do you want to run the app Y/N: y
+    Launch the app by opening the URL: http://localhost:8080 Hivemind's Go Greeter
+    You are running the service with this tag:  Helloooo World!

-## Testing the application (With Docker for local testing)
+## Testing the application (With Docker for local testing) Open your favorite browser or simply run from the CLI

     curl localhost:8080